 Some moth species also use this same technique.
-Females during the larval stage will feed on plants containing alkaloids that are poisonous to other animals.
-She keeps these alkaloids when she metamorphoses into an adult, and she also can pass the alkaloids to her eggs.
+During the larval stage, females will feed on plants containing alkaloids poisonous to other animals.
+She keeps these alkaloids when she metamorphoses into an adult and can also pass the alkaloids to her eggs.
 This prevents them from being eaten by predators.

-When a bombardier beetle feels threatened, they spray these chemicals from their rear.
-As the two chemicals combine, the resulting exothermic reaction creates an acid spray at boiling temperature, deters or even killing any potential predators.
+When a bombardier beetle feels threatened, they spray these chemicals from its rear.
+As the two chemicals combine, the resulting exothermic reaction creates an acid spray at boiling temperature, deters, or even kills any potential predators.

 European wood ants have a similar defensive strategy.
 Whenever a predator attempts to feed on the colony, the ants all begin to spray an acidic substance into the air.
 This substance stings like the prickles of a nettle bush, driving away from the predator.
-The acid produced by wood ants has such an acrid smell that even humans can detect it.
+The acid produced by wood ants has an acrid smell that even humans can detect.

 Many cat owners will understand that an intact male cat will spray all over the house.
 He does this to mark the house as his territory to prevent other male cats from entering.
-Typically, having a cat neutered will reduce or stop a cat from spraying.
+Typically, neutering a cat will reduce or stop a cat from spraying.

 When you take your male dog for a walk, you probably notice that he usually urinates where other dogs have.
 Dogs use their urine to inform other dogs that they are in the area.
 When female dogs urinate, male dogs can detect whether the female is in oestrus and ready to mate.

-Whenever you see your dog sniffing a urine patch and then quivering its lip, this indicates that your dog is receiving messages to his brain from the other dog’s urine.
+Whenever you see your dog sniffing a urine patch and then quivering its lip, your dog is receiving messages to his brain from the other dog’s urine.
 This includes things like age, gender, and reproductive state.

 Some animals will spread their pheromones by scratching at tree trunks.
 This is seen in animals such as bears and wild cats.

 While males use pheromones to mark their territory, females will follow these trails to find the territory owner.
-Females are also capable of recognizing different pheromones belonging to individual males and even remembering the location of each male’s pheromone marks.
+Females can also recognize different pheromones belonging to individual males and even remember the location of each male’s pheromone marks.

 Pheromones For Pest Control

-In recent years, it has become increasingly popular within the farming industry to use insect pheromones to control pest insects rather than spray expensive and damaging insecticides.
-Spraying a crop area with pheromones makes it difficult for males to find females, so mating is drastically reduced.
+It has become increasingly popular within the farming industry to use insect pheromones to control pest insects rather than spray expensive and damaging insecticides.
+Spraying a crop area with pheromones makes it difficult for males to find females, drastically reducing mating.

-This decreases the number of adult insects with the ability to reproduce and allows farmers to better protect their crops from pest species.
+This decreases the number of adult insects with the ability to reproduce and allows farmers to protect their crops from pest species better.